chenchenhung/TW-stock-ADX-StopProfit-Strategy/README.md

 3️.
 Supports Long and Short Positions
 This strategy is designed for futures trading, allowing for both long and short positions.
 It computes daily returns and cumulative returns over a 25-year period (2000-2025).

 Features
-a.Data Source: Fetches Taiwan Stock Index (^TWII) data from Yahoo Finance using yfinance. b.echnical Indicator Calculations: Implements ADX, Moving Averages, and Bollinger Bands. c.Dynamic Strategy Selection: Automatically switches between trend-following and mean reversion strategies based on ADX values. d.Trailing Take-Profit Mechanism: Uses a dynamic stop-loss update when the price crosses the middle Bollinger Band. e.Performance Simulation: Computes daily and cumulative returns for strategy evaluation. f.Visualization: Generates plots showing price movements, technical indicators, trade signals, and cumulative returns.
+1.Data Source: Fetches Taiwan Stock Index (^TWII) data from Yahoo Finance using yfinance.
+2.echnical Indicator Calculations: Implements ADX, Moving Averages, and Bollinger Bands.
+3.Dynamic Strategy Selection: Automatically switches between trend-following and mean reversion strategies based on ADX values.
+4.railing Take-Profit Mechanism: Uses a dynamic stop-loss update when the price crosses the middle Bollinger Band.
+5.Performance Simulation: Computes daily and cumulative returns for strategy evaluation.
+6.Visualization: Generates plots showing price movements, technical indicators, trade signals, and cumulative returns.

 Requirements
 Ensure you have the following dependencies installed: